timble/www.openpolice.be/blog/_posts/2014-11-05-search-or-browse.md

 ### Different words

 People often use different words than the website uses.
-They type in ‘robbery’, when the site talks about ‘theft’.
+They type ‘robbery’, when the site talks about ‘theft’.
 There’s nothing wrong with that, but it usually doesn’t deliver great results.

 ### Spelling errors are very common